aaanh/uni-hwk/README.md

 Computer engineering and programming related assignments.

-All rights reserved on all materials otherwise specified and excluding third-party copyrighted materials.
+All rights reserved on all materials unless otherwise specified and excluding third-party copyrighted materials.

 Nguyen Hoang Anh &copy; 2020